Sourish-Mukherjee/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Solutions of the program I solved in leetcode in JAVA
+Solutions of Problems in LeetCode in JAVA.